Jausmy/Work-Location-Influence/README.md

 -	Remote: 1,714 employees (34.3%)

 This indicates a relatively balanced distribution of employees across different work arrangements.
-(Insert visualizations: Pie chart showing the distribution of employees by work location)

 ### Analysis of Employee Well-being by Work Location
 -	Stress Levels: Remote employees reported the highest percentage of high stress levels (34.42%), followed by hybrid (34.02%) and onsite (32.68%) employees.
 This suggests that remote work may be associated with increased stress levels, potentially due to factors such as social isolation, lack of clear boundaries between work and personal life, or challenges with communication and collaboration.